ECOPREACHER

 Introduction

-[This resource is part of the EcoPreacher 1-2-3 series that helps preachers and congregations address environmental issues in their sermons and ministry.]
+[This resource is part of the EcoPreacher 1-2-3 series that helps preachers and congregations address environmental issues in their sermons and ministry.
+The Ecological Stations of the Cross is made possible through support from the Interfaith Center of Sustainable Development with editing assistance from Rabbi Yonatan Neril.]

-I draw support for this idea of eco-crucifixion from the work of ecotheologian Mark Wallace.
-In his book, Finding God in the Singing River: Christianity, Spirit, Nature (Philadelphia: Fortress, 2005), Wallace makes the case that the “cruciform Spirit” embodied in and through Earth suffers just as Jesus did on the cross, this time under the continual siege of “ecological sin.”
+In his book, Finding God in the Singing River: Christianity, Spirit, Nature Mark Wallace makes the case that the “cruciform Spirit” embodied in and through Earth suffers just as Jesus did on the cross.
+Today, the continual siege of ecological sin is leading to eco-crucifixion.

 White dove